Amazon’s Twitter ‘Ambassadors’ Rave About Warehouse Jobs, But They’re Not Fooling Everyone

 — Phil – Amazon FC Ambassador ???? (@AmazonFCPhil) August 19, 2018

-Another user called out Amazon, saying that “You need to try a little harder to make your FC Ambassador bots sound legitimate.”
+“You need to try a little harder to make your FC Ambassador bots sound legitimate.”

 Another Twitter account brought up the Amazon bracelets, which were patented in March to allow the company to monitor their employees’ hand movements.

 Hey fellow Amazon FC Ambassador.
 Can you give me the script with all the things we can talk about?
 You know the one that says we can’t talk about the bracelets that “shock” us if we are going down the wrong way.
 Thanks bruh ????????